 Brandon joined Watsi on November 19th, 2016.
 Five years ago, Brandon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brandon's most recent donation traveled 3,400 miles to support Molita, a five-month-old baby girl from Cambodia, to fund stump revision surgery so he can walk using his prosthesis again.
+Brandon's most recent donation traveled 5,400 miles to support Molita, a five-month-old baby girl from Cambodia, to fund stump revision surgery so he can walk using his prosthesis again.

 Brandon has funded healthcare for 34 patients in 8 countries.